karthikdevaraj11/Calculator/README.md

 # Calculator
-This is calculator using HTML, CSS, JS
+This is a calculator designed by using HTML, CSS, JS To perform Arithmatic Operations like Addition, Subraction, Multiplication, Division, Modules